Admissions

 Traditional Admissions Pathway

 As a state-supported institution, preference will be given to in-state applicants.
-In-state students are defined as S.C. residents and any non-S.C. resident attending a S.C. college or university.
+In-state applicants are defined as S.C. residents or non-S.C. residents attending a college or university in South Carolina.
 In-state status as defined here only applies to the admission process.
-Residency for the purpose of tuition will be determined by the USC Office of the University Registrar.
+Residency for the purpose of tuition will be determined by the Office of the University Registrar.

 Early Assurance Program Admissions Pathway

-Candidates admitted into this program that successfully complete the maintenance requirements are expected to complete progression applications and matriculate into the USC College of Pharmacy Pharm.D. program at the beginning of their third collegiate year.
-Applicants matriculating into the Doctor of Pharmacy program must comply with all student policies and requirements as detailed in the College of Pharmacy Academic Bulletin & Student Handbook and all admission procedure requirements, including a criminal background review, drug screen, and heath/immunization policies and University requirements.
+Applicants matriculating into the Doctor of Pharmacy program must comply with all student policies and requirements as detailed in the College of Pharmacy Academic Bulletin & Student Handbook and all admission procedure requirements, including a criminal background review, drug screen, heath/immunization policies and University requirements.

 International Admissions to the Pharm.D.
 Program Policy